bboydflo/tetris/README.md

 # Tetris

 This is my own implementation of a tetris game with the sole purpose to learn new things.
+Game logic is implemented in a [custom hook](https://www.npmjs.com/package/use-tetris)

+This has started as a React app but eventually switched to Preact for smaller bundle size (check webpack config).

 ## Resources